mezo-org/musd/docs/rebalancing.md

 pcv.addRecipientToWhitelist(recipientAddress);
 ```

-### Step 3: Withdraw BTC from Stability Pool to Recipient
+### Step 3: Withdraw BTC to Recipient

-Governance calls PCV to withdraw funds directly to a whitelisted recipient.
-The BTC collateral gain and any excess MUSD (after debt repayment) will be sent directly to the recipient.
+Governance calls PCV to withdraw BTC to a whitelisted recipient.
+There are two paths:

+**Option A – Withdraw directly from StabilityPool:** Use `withdrawFromStabilityPool()`
+to claim BTC collateral gains from the StabilityPool and send them directly to
+the recipient in a single call.

+**Option B – Withdraw BTC already held by PCV:** If BTC was previously claimed
+from the StabilityPool and is being held in PCV (tracked by `stabilityPoolBTC`),
+use `withdrawStabilityBTC()` to send it to a whitelisted recipient.

 ### Step 4: Swap BTC for MUSD